Cactric/mathshelper/README.md

 Current features include:
 * A quadratic equation and inequality solver
-* A prime factor finder
+* A prime factor finder for an individual number
 * A binomial coefficient table generator
+* A common prime factor finder for a list of numbers